-Active since the early 90's, Australian psychedelic label Psy Harmonics has occasionally taken welcome detours into the ambient and downtempo zones.
-The debut album Bleu (2004) by Melbourne duo Ornament - the only album the duo has ever released - is one such detour and it's a stunning achievement.
+The now-defunct Australian psychedelic label Psy Harmonics occasionally took welcome detours into the ambient and downtempo zones.
+The debut album Bleu (2004) by Melbourne duo Ornament - the only album the duo has ever released - was one such detour and it's a stunning achievement.

 country of origin: